AIFAT/templateAIOps/README.md

 # templateAIOps

 The intent of this repo is to make it easier and faster to set up a github repo in your org for Responsible AI projects.

+** NOTE: ** This repo is a work in progress!

-This includes:
+ This repo includes:
 - consistent repo metrics
     - capturing Github provided metrics
     - aggregate and report